PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-signature-peginfo.rst

 *****************************************************
-Return Signature Feature Data From Families in PATRIC
+Return Signature Feature Data From Families in BV-BRC
 *****************************************************